kubedb/docs/docs/guides/postgres/gitops/gitops.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Monitoring PostgreSQL Using Prometheus operator
+# GitOps Postgres using KubeDB GitOps Operator

-[Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use Prometheus operator to monitor PostgreSQL database deployed with KubeDB.
+This guide will show you how to use `KubeDB` GitOps operator to create postgres database and manage updates using GitOps workflow.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/guides/postgres/monitoring/overview.md).
+- Install `KubeDB` operator in your cluster following the steps [here](/docs/setup/README.md).
+Pass `--set kubedb-crd-manager.installGitOpsCRDs=true` in the kubedb installation process to enable `GitOps` operator.

-- To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy respective monitoring resources.
-We are going to deploy database in `demo` namespace.
+- You need to install GitOps tools like `ArgoCD` or `FluxCD` and configure with your Git Repository to monitor the Git repository and synchronize the state of the Kubernetes cluster with the desired state defined in Git.

   ```bash
   $ kubectl create ns monitoring